 - Place the cubed lamb chunks and cubed eggplant in a bowl and massage the course salt into the meat and eggplant and allow to sit out room temperature for an hour.

 - Peel and chop the carrots into pieces similar to the size of the meat and eggplant pieces.
 Set aside.

-- In a small mixing bowl, place the spices: sumac, ginger, paprika, coriander, cardamom and salt, mix and set aside.
+- In a small mixing bowl, place the spices: sumac, ginger, paprika, cinnamon, coriander, cardamom and salt, mix and set aside.

 - In a small mixing bowl, place the honey, wine, garlic and chopped chili peppers, mix and set aside.

 - Arranging Tajine To Cook

 - Place the large Tajine pot on top of the stove and turn the heat on low to medium low.